gerardmarquinarubio/challenge/README.md

 ## Usage

-Simply clone this repo and call `npm install && npm run build`, you can use the program with `npm start ./input_file.csv`.
+Simply clone this repo and call `npm install && npm run build`, you can use the program with `node dist/cli.js tests/data.original.csv`.

 ## Description of the program